Federal Aid Refund

 Though your aid is posted to your account at the start of each period, you earn the funds as you complete the period.
 If you withdraw during the semester, the amount of Title IV program assistance that you have earned up to that point is determined by a specific formula.
 If you received (or the Mount or your parent received on your behalf) less assistance than the amount that you earned, you may be able to receive those additional funds.
 If you received more assistance than you earned, the excess funds must be returned by the school and/or you.

 The amount of assistance that you have earned is determined on a pro rata basis.
 For example, if you completed 30% of the semester, you earn 30% of the assistance you were originally scheduled to receive.
 Once you have completed more than 60% of the semester, you earn all the assistance that you were scheduled to receive for that period.
 If you did not receive all of the funds that you earned, you may be due a post-withdrawal disbursement.
 If your post-withdrawal disbursement includes loan funds, the Mount must get your permission before it can disburse them.
 You may choose to decline some or all of the loan funds so that you don’t incur additional debt.
 The Mount may automatically use all or a portion of your post-withdrawal disbursement of grant funds for tuition, fees, and room and board charges (as contracted with the school).
 The Mount needs your permission to use the post-withdrawal grant disbursement for all other school charges.
 If you do not give your permission, you will be offered the funds.
-However, it may be in your best interest to allow the school to keep the funds to reduce your debt at the school.

 There are some Title IV funds that you were scheduled to receive that cannot be disbursed to you once you withdraw because of other eligibility requirements.
 For example, if you are a first-time, first-year undergraduate student and you have not completed the first 30 days of your program before you withdraw, you will not receive any Direct Loan funds that you would have received had you remained enrolled past the 30th day.